Central Thailand's Snakes, Lizards, Turtles, and Frogs

 Snakes are the most feared animal in the city…but only a few can hurt humans, and even they prefer to avoid people.
 In fact, snakes are a beneficial part of Thailand’s ecosystem.
 Many of Bangkok’s snakes feed on the city’s mice and rats, helping to control those rodent populations and reducing crop loss and the spread of disease.
 Some of the smaller snakes eat insect larvae and help to control ant and termite populations in the city.
-Other snakes keep fish, frog, and lizard populations in balance or provide food for birds of prey, wading birds, and other animals.

 However, every year a number of people in Bangkok are bitten by dangerously venomous snakes.
 For information on what to do if you are bit by a potentially dangerous snake, go to the snakebite page.